britram/taps-transports/draft-ietf-taps-transports.md

 - connection setup with feature negotiation (using associated protocols) and application-to-port mapping (provided by lower layer protocol),
 - segmentation,
 - performance metric reporting (using associated protocols).

+## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport

+The Hypertext Transfer Protocol (HTTP) is an application-level protocol widely used on the Internet.
+It provides object-oriented delivery of discrete data or files.
+Version 1.1 of the protocol is specified in {{RFC7230}}
+{{RFC7231}} {{RFC7232}} {{RFC7233}} {{RFC7234}} {{RFC7235}}, and version 2 in
+{{RFC7540}}.
+HTTP is usually transported over TCP using port 80 and 443, although it can be used with other transports.
+When used over TCP it inherits its properties.

+Application layer protocols may use HTTP as a substrate with an existing method and data formats, or specify new methods and data formats.
+There are various reasons for this practice listed in {{RFC3205}}; these include being a well-known and well-understood protocol, reusability of existing servers and client libraries, easy use of existing security mechanisms such as HTTP digest authentication {{RFC2617}} and TLS {{RFC5246}}, the ability of HTTP to traverse firewalls makes it work over many types of infrastructure, and in cases where an application server often needs to support HTTP anyway.

+Depending on application need, the use of HTTP as a substrate protocol may add complexity and overhead in comparison to a special-purpose protocol (e.g., HTTP headers, suitability of the HTTP security model, etc.). {{RFC3205}}
+addresses this issue and provides some guidelines and identifies concerns about the use of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.

+Representational State Transfer (REST) {{REST}} is another example of how applications can use HTTP as transport protocol.
+REST is an architecture style that may be used to build applications using HTTP as a communication protocol.

+### Protocol Description

+Hypertext Transfer Protocol (HTTP) is a request/response protocol.
+A client sends a request containing a request method, URI and protocol version followed by a MIME-like message (see {{RFC7231}} for the differences between an HTTP object and a MIME message), containing information about the client and request modifiers.
+The message can also contain a message body carrying application data.
+The server responds with a status or error code followed by a MIME-like message containing information about the server and information about the data.
+This may include a message body.
+It is possible to specify a data format for the message body using MIME media types {{RFC2045}}.
+The protocol has additional features, some relevant to pseudo-transport are described below.

+Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP to allow selection of a representation for a requested resource.
+The client and server negotiate acceptable data formats, character sets, data encoding (e.g., data can be transferred compressed using gzip).
+HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding
+{{RFC7230}}).
+It is also possible to request a part of a resource using an object range request {{RFC7233}}.
+The protocol provides powerful cache control signaling defined in {{RFC7234}}.

+The persistent connections of HTTP 1.1 and HTTP 2.0 allow multiple request- response transactions (streams) during the life-time of a single HTTP connection.
+HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single transport connection.
+This reduces overhead during connection establishment and mitigates transport layer slow-start that would have otherwise been incurred for each transaction.
+Both are important to reduce latency for HTTP's primary use case.

+HTTP can be combined with security mechanisms, such as TLS (denoted by HTTPS).
+This adds protocol properties provided by such a mechanism (e.g., authentication, encryption).
+The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used to negotiate the HTTP version within the TLS handshake, eliminating the latency incurred by additional round-trip exchanges.
+Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

+### Interface Description

+There are many HTTP libraries available exposing different APIs.
+The APIs provide a way to specify a request by providing a URI, a method, request modifiers and optionally a request body.
+For the response, callbacks can be registered that will be invoked when the response is received.
+If TLS is used, the API exposes a registration of callbacks for a server that requests client authentication and when certificate verification is needed.

+The World Wide Web Consortium (W3C) has standardized the XMLHttpRequest API {{XHR}}.
+This API can be used for sending HTTP/HTTPS requests and receiving server responses.
+Besides the XML data format, the request and response data format can also be JSON, HTML, and plain text.
+JavaScript and XMLHttpRequest are ubiquitous programming models for websites, and more general applications, where native code is less attractive.

+### Transport features

+The transport features provided by HTTP, when used as a pseudo-transport, are:

+- unicast transport (provided by the lower layer protocol, usually TCP),
+- uni- or bidirectional communication,
+- transfer of objects in multiple streams with object content type negotiation, supporting partial transmission of object ranges,
+- ordered delivery (provided by the lower layer protocol, usually TCP),
+- fully reliable delivery (provided by the lower layer protocol, usually TCP),
+- flow control (provided by the lower layer protocol, usually TCP).
+- congestion control (provided by the lower layer protocol, usually TCP).

+HTTPS (HTTP over TLS) additionally provides the following features (as provided by TLS):

+- authentication (of one or both ends of a connection),
+- confidentiality,
+- integrity protection.

 ## File Delivery over Unidirectional Transport/Asynchronous Layered Coding Reliable Multicast (FLUTE/ALC)